-Plants of the World Online by Kew currently lists 12 species in the Calendula genus (as of 1-11-21 when I am updating this page.
-It is a member of the plant family Asteraceae with 1,680 genera.
+Plants of the World Online by Kew lists 12 species in the Calendula genus (as of 10-18-21 when this page was last updated).
+It is a member of the plant family Asteraceae with 1,677 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera fluctuates quite often.

 There are many cultivars available and you can buy seeds just about anywhere seeds are sold.
 I bought my seeds of ‘Pacific Beauty Mixed’ from Baker Creek in the spring of 2012.
 I was hoping for a variety, but when they flowered they were all yellow.

 Size: 12-24” tall

 Water: Average water needs